10 Most Popular Dog Breeds in Florida (2023 Update)

 7. Rottweiler

-Rottweilers are extremely large and bulky dogs and they are popular in the rural parts of the state.
+Rottweilers are large and bulky dogs, and they are popular in the rural parts of the state.
 They are known for being very loyal and loving guardians.
-They are great with children and other pets, as long as they are socialized properly.
-It is important that they are trained, though, as they may be a bit too protective in those cases.
+They are great with children and other pets as long as they are socialized properly.

 8. Dachshund

-However, because these dogs are so short and long, they have some health problems associated with their back.
-Therefore, we highly recommend that you purchase from a quality breeder, as health testing can lessen the chance of these health problems.
+Dachshunds are tiny and ideal for smaller spaces.
+They are popular in the more urban areas, as that is where they are best suited.
+Because these dogs are so short and long, they have some health problems associated with their back.
+Therefore, we highly recommend purchasing from a quality breeder since health testing can lessen the chance of chronic problems.

 9. Yorkshire Terrier